sindelio/sorting-in-C/README.md

 # sorting_in_C

-This is a sorting algorithms library implemented in C. It contains the following sorting algorithms:
+This project is a sorting algorithms library implemented in C. It contains the following sorting algorithms:

 - Inverse
 - Insertion sort